opnsense/docs/source/development/frontend/view_js_helpers.rst

 or **toggle** if the record should be enabled or disabled.  :code:`info` endpoints are not used very often (and can safely be omitted), these are mainly intended as simple trigger to display an info dialog.

-A full example of a basic grid is available in our  :doc:`../examples/using_grids` example
+A full example of a basic grid is available in our  :doc:`../examples/using_grids` example.

 In some cases the developer wants to signal the user about the fact that changes need to be applied in order to be active, for this scenario one can use the :code:`data-editAlert` property of the table, which offers the ability to show an alert after changes.
-Below example would be shown when the table tag contains :code:`data-editAlert="exampleChangeMessage"`
+Below example would be shown when the table tag contains :code:`data-editAlert="exampleChangeMessage"`:

 .. code-block:: html